Results and highlights

 |CAUTION REGARDING NON-GAAP EARNINGS MEASURES

-This release contains analyses based on the reported earnings in accordance with Canadian generally accepted accounting principles (GAAP) and analyses based on earnings measures, such as EBT and EBIT, that do not have a standardized meaning prescribed by GAAP and are therefore not readily comparable to similar measures presented by other corporations.
+This release is based on the reported earnings in accordance with Canadian generally accepted accounting principles (GAAP).
+It is also based on income (Loss) before income taxes (EBT) before special items and free cash flow, which are non-GAAP measures.
+Special items are viewed by Management as items that do not arise as part of the normal day-to-day business operations or that could potentially distort the analysis of trends.
+These measures do not have a standardized meaning prescribed by GAAP and are therefore not readily comparable to similar measures presented by others.